Disruptive Behavior Policy

 - You are permitted to put on your mask, helmet, etc. for a photoshoot or quick photo op, but you must remove it immediately after if you are in any of the above areas.

-- You may wear masks, helmets, etc. in the convention spaces:
+- You may wear masks, helmets, etc. in the following spaces:

 – Panel Rooms